Arska795/learn-npm/README.md

 :camel: **Question 3**: What does `"clean", "build", "dist", "pub"` do and how do you imaging they can be used in an everyday work flow?

+- Try bumping the version number in `date-and-time-helpers/package.json` and run `npm run pub`

+:camel: **Question 4**: What do you think happened from looking at the output in the terminal?

 ### 3. Work locally
 It's not a very nice workflow having to republish new versions of your package every time you want to change something and use it in reddays.

 - Read about [npm link](https://docs.npmjs.com/cli/v7/commands/npm-link)
 - Get npm link to work for you and implement the updated requirements below without having to republish your package

-The requirement of your function in timeHelper.js has gotten tougher: (NOTE: If you already did this as extra above, continue to the next step)
+The requirement of your function in timeHelper.mjs has gotten tougher: (NOTE: If you already did this as extra above, continue to the next step)

+Start by uncommenting the `Harder requirements` in timeHelper.js.

 - A full month in the `current` year should be represented as the name of the month, eg. `startDate=2021-08-01, endDate=2021-08-31 should return "August"`
 - A full month in the any other year should be represented as the name of the month and that year, eg. `startDate=2018-08-01, endDate=2018-08-31 should return "August 2018"`
-- A full year should be represented as the year itself, eg. `startDate=2021-01-01, endDate=2021-01-01 should return "2021"`
-- A full week in the `current` year should be represented as a "W" and the number of the week, eg. `startDate=2021-10-18, endDate=2021-10-24 should return "W42"`

 - After you've implemented the features above, click red links to test that it works in the browser for reddays